rhart-rup/Playstation-Store-Price-Drop-Alert/README.md

 ### Price Drop Email Alert

 An email alert is sent when a price drop is detected.
-It includes links to the specific Playstation Store page for each game whose price has dropped that day.
+It includes links to the specific Playstation Store page for every game whose price dropped that day.

 ![](https://github.com/rhart-rup/Playstation-Store-Price-Drop-Alert/blob/main/Graphics/Example%20email%20notification.png)